Browse By Day

 Browse By Session Type

-In Panel: Bodies Claiming or Being Thrown Up Into Public Space: Digital Mediations of Gender and Subalternity
+In Event: Bodies Claiming or Being Thrown Up Into Public Space: Digital Mediations of Gender and Subalternity

 How have the representations of refugees changed in contemporary Europe with the advent of digital technology?
 To criticize the sudden panic about the recent migrant refugee crisis, social networks started to post an image of a boat overloaded with migrants climbing on its walls.
 The image seemed to allude to the recent overflow of Syrian refugees landing on the shores of Europe.
 The images of flows, waves and invasion are recurring metaphors and tropes, the sea often representing the barriers trespassed and the great risks undertaken.
 The massality of the images also underlies anonymity and lack individuality, versus the European spectator.
 The boat was apparently not of recent refugees but of Albanians in 1991 trying to reach the shore of Bari in southern Italy.
 Another migrant crisis, that of the Balkans, that reminds Europe of its porous boundaries.